occultlang/occult/README.md

 </div>

 # About
-An enigmatic stack based JIT programming language with a clean and modern syntax, targeted towards the masses.
+An enigmatic JIT programming language with a clean and modern syntax.
-> [!IMPORTANT]
-> As of 11/7/24, the parser is still being finalized, and bugs are still being fixed.
-Code generation will be started relatively soon.

 # Building
 ```